Singapore’s Straits Times Index (FSSTI) lost 0.6 percent to 2,783.95 at the close. About three shares fell for each that rose in the 30-member gauge.

 The following were among the most active shares in the market.
 Stock symbols are in parentheses after company names.

-Chinese developers: China has no plan to introduce stimulus measures to support growth on the scale unleashed during the depths of the global credit crisis in 2008 according to the nation’s state-run Xinhua News Agency.
+Chinese developers: China has no plan to introduce stimulus measures to support growth on the scale seen during the depths of the global financial crisis in 2008, according to the nation’s state-run Xinhua News Agency.

-Biosensors International Group Ltd. (BIG) added 0.8 percent to S$1.295 after the maker of drug-coated stents used to treat blocked arteries said fourth-quarter net income increased 49 percent from a year earlier to $27.2 million.
+Biosensors International Group Ltd. (BIG) fell 0.4 percent to S$1.28 after the maker of drug-coated stents used to treat blocked arteries said fourth-quarter net income increased 49 percent from a year earlier to $27.2 million.

-Lottvision Ltd. (LVIS) sank 6.3 percent to 1.5 Singapore cents after the maker of video surveillance equipment reported a full-year net loss of HK$81.8 million, compared with a loss of HK$62.8 million the previous year.
+LottVision Ltd. (LVIS) sank 13 percent to 1.4 Singapore cents after the maker of video surveillance equipment reported a full-year loss of HK$81.8 million ($10.5 million), widening from a loss of HK$62.8 million the previous year.

 To contact the reporter on this story: Jonathan Burgos in Singapore at email@example.com

 To contact the editor responsible for this story: Nick Gentle at firstname.lastname@example.org